Below is an in-depth look at how Hungary’s national debt is calculated, what its credit ratings are, and how its government raises loans.

-The National Debt Of Hungary
+The National Debt of Hungary

-The Maastricht Treaty specifies that countries should get its debt to GDP ratio down to 60% in order to join the Euro.
+The Maastricht Treaty specifies that countries should get their debt-to-GDP ratio down to 60% in order to join the Euro.
 However, Hungary isn’t part of the Eurozone and has its own currency, which is called the Forint.

 The ratings given by the three main credit rating agencies is shown below.

 Fitch BBB Stable

 A credit rating in the B range is not so good and doesn’t compare favorably with the ratings of other EU nations.